sustrik/libdill/website/src/tutorial-basics.md

 The first line is displayed when the connection is established: There is one active connection and no connection has succeeded or failed yet.

 The second line shows up when the connection times out: There are no active connection anymore and one connection has failed so far.

-Now try pressing enter in telnet when asked for your name.
-The connection will be terminated by the server immediately, without sending the greeting, and the server log will report one failed connection.
-What's going on here?

-The reason for the behavior is that the CRLF protocol treats an empty line as a connection termination request.
-Thus, when you press enter in telnet, you send an empty line which causes `mrecv()` on the server side to return the `EPIPE` error, which represents "connection terminated by peer".
-The server will jump directly into to the cleanup code.

 And that's the end of the tutorial.
 Enjoy your time with the library!